zuzanapiorkowska/Probny/README.md

 **Frontend Junior Developer** with 0.5 years of general experience (over 3 months commercial)

 *Specialized in web technologies, based on Javascript, HTML and CSS.
-Working for 1 company so far.
+Working for 1 company so far as Junior Frontend Developer.
-Supervised by Tomasz Budrewicz, fullstack developer with 15 years of experiance*
+Supervised by Tomasz Budrewicz (fullstack engineer with 15 years of experiance)*

 - 668-452-294
 - napiorkowskaz@gmail.com